devops329/devops/instruction/gitHubPages/gitHubPages.md

    This branch should contain all of the files that represent the jwt-pizza frontend.
 However, since that is the frontend code we need to instead provide the bundled code that Vite creates.
 Before we do that let's deploy a simple Hello World page to make sure things are working.

 1. Delete all of the code in the branch.
 Remember, that this branch is just to host a static deployment on GitHub Pages.
-We will never merge it back into `main`.
+You should never merge it back into `main`.
    ```sh
    rm -r * .env* .vscode
    print "hello GitHub pages" > index.html